“There’s no money in the arts,” scoffs man who just paid $1,000 for Hamilton tickets - The Beaverton

 Hudson also didn’t hesitate to express his resentment over the debate surrounding waning government support for the arts.

 “Look, if all those artist people really wanted to stop being poor, then they should have chosen a better profession, like mine,” he said, downing his third martini.
 “It’s not the government’s job to support their fiscally irresponsible, and frankly selfish, decisions.
-Now if you’ll excuse me, I’ve got to go grab tickets to see the new show- it’s always the most fun my family has all year.”
+Now if you’ll excuse me, I’ve got to go grab tickets to see the new Second City show- it’s always the most fun my has all year.”

 Hudson was last seen chuckling about how actors waste so much money on risky artistic projects, while checking his stocks for the sixth time that day.